chancesmith/chance-smith-gatsby-blog/content/blog/practice-empathy/index.md

 ## The point is

-You'll gain so much empathy watching someone use a product you're selling, supporting, creaiting, or building.
+You'll gain so much empathy watching someone use a product you're selling, supporting, creating, or building.